gjanco/mezmo-dd-marketplace/mainstorconcept_ziris/README.md

 ### Mainframe metrics

-* [RMF Metrics][11]
+* [Infrastructure Metrics][11]
-	* RMF metrics provide resource utilization metrics at customizable intervals and at customizable levels of detail.
+	* Monitors resource utilization in the z/OS system.
+Infrastructure metrics support CPU (such as general processors and zIIP engines) utilization and contention.

 * [z/OS Connect Metrics][12]
-	* z/IRIS streams metrics created using data from IBM's z/OS Connect SMF type 123 version 1 and 2 records.
+	* Monitors the activity and performance of z/OS Connect servers including incoming requests, return codes, request methods, server latency, and service provider (such as SOR) latency.

 * [MQ Metrics][13]
-	* MQ statistics records (SMF Type 115) contain a multitude of statistics from various resources within the system. z/IRIS introduces z/OS MQ Metrics, focusing on the most vital performance indicators for monitoring, analysis, and alerting purposes.
+	* Monitors the activity of MQ Queue Managers on z/OS and the health of their resources (such as storage, buffer pools, logs, and channels).

 This isn't the metric you're looking for?
 Missing a critical feature for your organization?
-Send us a feature request at [info@mainstorconcept.com][2].
+Send us a feature request at [ziris@mainstorconcept.com][2].

 ### Private enterprise offers